 Defensive medicine refers to tests or treatments done to protect doctors and other health care providers from being sued for malpractice.
 These tests and treatments may not be medically justifiable based on the person's situation.
 For example, a doctor may hospitalize a person even though the person could probably be effectively treated as an outpatient.

 How much defensive medicine actually costs is difficult to measure.
 Few well-designed studies of costs have been done, and estimates from these studies vary greatly.
 Costs are hard to determine partly because defensive medicine is defined subjectively.
 That is, it is based on the doctor's judgment about whether doing a test or treatment is needed.
 Doctors can vary substantially and legitimately when making such a decision about a specific person's situation.
 Only a relatively few situations have clear and specific guidelines for testing.

 Even when defensive testing is identified, determining how much money could be saved is complicated.
 Decreasing the amount of defensive testing involves comparing the actual costs of care with and without an extra test or treatment.
 These costs differ from how much people are charged and from what they are reimbursed for.

 Also, whether laws to limit compensation to people suing for malpractice lowers health care costs is unclear.

-Although often cited as a factor, the aging population is probably not responsible for recent increases in costs because many of the baby boomers have not yet reached old age.
+Although often cited as a factor (about one third of overall health care costs occur in the last year of life), the aging population is probably not responsible for recent increases in costs because many of the baby boomers have not yet reached old age.
 Also, more effective health care is tending to delay serious illness in older people.
 However, costs may be affected more as the baby boomers age.
-Then, the proportion of the population over 65 is predicted to increase from about 13% currently to almost 20% after 2030.
+The proportion of the population over 65 is predicted to increase from about 15% in 2016 to almost 20% after 2030.